-This list displays all resources available for your user, based on your permissions.
+The List of resources table contains all resources available to you based on your permissions.
 You can access the details of a resource by clicking on any of its columns.

 The resources are listed in alphabetical order in a grid with the following information:

 |Production||A production resource has no restriction at all.|

 |Development||A development resource is not permitted to execute robotic processes that take more than 2 hours.|